|

 - PAMELLA:

-Variant of Pamela,
+Variant spelling of English Pamela,

 meaning "all honey."